heedy/heedy/docs/server/installing.md

 # Setup & Install

 The heedy server comes as a single-file executable, which you can download from the [github releases page](https://github.com/heedy/heedy/releases).
 All you need to do is run `heedy` without any arguments, and it will guide you through setting up and running a database.
-For casual use, *nothing else is needed* - that is, everything should *just work* by simply running `heedy`.
+For casual use, *nothing else is needed* - that is, everything should *just work*.
 The remainder of this document is therefore focused on advanced users, who want more control over their heedy install.

 ## Python Environment